 - Providing information that can aid in the preparation of the ethics review application

-External researchers seeking to use NBCC students or staff as participants for research purposes must submit a formal request to NBCC's Applied Research & Innovation Office.
+External researchers seeking to use NBCC students or staff as participants for research purposes must submit a formal request to NBCC's ARI office.

-Enquiries and clarification on NBCC's Research Ethics Board's policies and procedures are to be directed to the Applied Research and Innovation Office (email@example.com).
+Enquiries and clarification on NBCC's Research Ethics Board (REB) policies and procedures are to be directed to the ARI office (email@example.com).